-While you definitely don’t want to barrage your visitors with messages when they hit your site, there are a bunch of campaigns you may want to launch right away.
+Since you definitely don’t want to barrage your visitors with messages when they hit your site, think about setting up several different campaigns targeted toward different user behavior:

-Free Shipping Bar: If you offer free shipping or a satisfaction guarantee, consider highlighting it with a bar at the top or bottom of your page that links to more information and does not include a form.
+If you offer free shipping or a satisfaction guarantee, consider highlighting it with a bar at the top or bottom of your page that links to more information and does not include a form.
 This inspires confidence among shoppers and makes them more likely to purchase.

 Use a banner or flyout to ask people to sign up for your list that doesn’t distract from the overall mobile browsing experience.
 If you’re running a free shipping bar at the top of your page, make sure to do your sign up bar at the bottom (or vice versa).